myminseok/tkg-publish-images-scripts/README.md

 ```
 ./download-images.sh
 ```

-now transfer all the downloaded images and the generated scripts to VM on  internet-restrected environments
+## Transfer all the downloaded images and the generated scripts to VM on  internet-restrected environments
+- tkg-publish-images-scripts
+- TKG_IMAGES_DOWNLOAD_FOLDER

-## on internet-restrected environments
+## On internet-restrected environments
 copy the cacrtbase64d.crt
 ```
 cp ./cacrtbase64d.crt /tmp/cacrtbase64d.crt